-As amazing as Office 365 is, it does not make creating and deploying email signatures easy.
-There are some severe drawbacks to using the in-built Office 365 email signature editor and you will have to utilize various Powershell commands or Office 365 Transport Rules in order to implement a signature across your organization.
+As amazing as Microsoft 365 (formerly Office 365) is, it does not make creating and deploying email signatures easy.
+There are some severe drawbacks to using the in-built Microsoft 365 (formerly Office 365) email signature editor and you will have to utilize various PowerShell commands or Transport Rules in order to implement a signature across your organization.

-With this in mind, let’s have a look at the top 6 things you can and can’t do with Office 365 email signatures just using a Transport Rule.
+With this in mind, let’s have a look at the top 6 things you can and can’t do with Microsoft 365 (formerly Office 365) email signatures just using a Transport Rule.

 1. You CAN’T place an email signature under a reply